AddPay/addpay-php-sdk/README.md

 GET, PUT, POST, PATCH, DELETE.
 Do you even know what RESTFUL API is?! :trollface:

-On a serious note, here are all the methods for those who don't get the joke:
+_On a serious note, here are all the methods for those who don't get the joke_:
 [All Methods](https://github.com/stephenlake/addpay-php/blob/master/core/Foundation/Protocol/BaseProtocol.php)

 ### [Wiki & Samples Here](https://github.com/stephenlake/addpay-php/wiki)